Montana Memory Project

-The Montana State Library has $6,000 in Library Services and Technology Act (LSTA) funds available for adding special collections to the Montana Memory Project (MMP).
+The Montana State Library has $10,000 in Coal Severance Tax (CST) funds available for adding special collections to the Montana Memory Project (MMP).
 Funding awards can be up to $1,500 per project and must be used for costs specific to scanning and digitizing materials.
 No match is required, but libraries are asked to track the time and funds contributed to the project.

 All Montana libraries are eligible to apply for these funds.
 Museums, historical societies, and archives in the state may also apply to have collections added to the MMP working in partnership with a local library.
 The Project Funding award will be made to the partner library.

-Project Funding Applications will be accepted until November 30, 2016.
+Project Funding Applications will be accepted until Friday January 3, 2020.
 Selection of projects receiving funding will be done by the MMP selection committee.
 Please see the Project Funding Application Form for selection criteria.
 The Project Funding Application is separate from the MMP Collection Application submitted by all contributing institutions for each collection.
-You can find the Collection Application and all other MMP materials at: http://libraries.msl.mt.gov/statewide_projects/montana_memory_project/Getting-Involved
+You can find the Collection Application:

 The LSTA Project Funding awards can be used for the following:

-The library will arrange to have digitization done using a vendor.
+The library will arrange to have digitization done using a central vendor working with MSL.